 Classic and skate skiing may both belong to the same cross-country skiing family, yet they are very different in terms of skiing techniques and gear.

-No matter what XC skiing style you choose, you will love it for sure!
+No matter what nordic skiing style you choose, you will love it for sure!